 3. Read over the telehealth information on my website.

-4. If time allows, read the Blog Post blog called CBT 101.
-If not, you can read it after session 1.
+4. If time allows, read the Blog Post called CBT 101 before your first session.

 · How to monitor your thoughts and self-talk.
 This includes reading and journaling.